 What is the BSBS HIM program?

-HIM is structured like an MS program: participating students conduct research, summarize their results in a written thesis, and defend their thesis in an oral presentation to their faculty committee and the general public.
-Successful completion of the HIM program will be recognized with the award of an Honors medallion upon graduation and Honors distinctions noted on your transcript and diploma.
-The Honors College and UCF library will also maintain an accessible electronic copy of your thesis.
+HIM is structured like a MS program: participating students conduct research, summarize their results in a written thesis, and defend their thesis in an oral presentation to their faculty committee and the general public.
+Successful completion of the HUT program will be recognized with the award of an Honors medallion upon graduation and Honors distinctions noted on your transcript and diploma.
+The Burnett Honors College and UCF library will also maintain an accessible electronic copy of your thesis.

 Can I begin working on a HIM project before enrolling in HIM?